dconnolly/draft-connolly-tls-mlkem-key-agreement/draft-connolly-tls-kems.md

 ## Motivation

-FIPS 203 standard (ML-KEM) is a new FIPS standard for post-quantum key agreement via lattice-based key establishment mechanism (KEM).
-Having a fully post-quantum (not hybrid) key agreement option for TLS 1.3 is necessary for migrating beyond hybrids and for users that need to be fully post-quantum.
+New standards for key agreement via key establishment mechanisms (KEMs) are being introduced, especially around post-quantum security properties.
+Having a key establishment option for TLS 1.3 based on KEMs alone is necessary for eventual movement beyond hybrids and for users that need to be fully post-quantum sooner than later.

 # Conventions and Definitions